 Hate crimes have a broad range of negative effects, including economic, educational, and housing disparities.
 The trauma from hate crimes can persist for generations, exacerbating pre-existing trauma and sensitizing individuals to further harm.
-Dr. Bath discussed the broader impact of hate crimes on communities, emphasizing the negative mental health effects, such as increased suicide ideation, depression, anxiety, and post-traumatic stress disorder.
+The broader impact of hate crimes on communities, emphasizing the negative mental health effects, such as increased suicide ideation, depression, anxiety, and post-traumatic stress disorder.
 The mental health consequences affect not only the direct victims but entire communities.